devbisme/skidl/docsrc/pelicansite/content/pages/landing.md

 having to import the netlist.
 (Note that you will need to have KiCad installed since `generate_pcb` uses its `pcbnew` Python library to create the PCB.)

+The `generate_pcb()` function accepts the following optional arguments:

+* `pcb_file`: Either a file object that can be written to, or a string containing a file name, or `None`.
+* `fp_libs`: List of paths to directories containing footprint libraries.

 # Going Deeper